-If you were bitten on the face and have visible signs of the attack, you should probably consult with a plastic surgeon.
-Do this not just to restore your looks but also to prevent a defendant whose dog bit you from saying you did not take all the steps you could have taken to mitigate the damage.
+If you were bitten on the face and have visible signs of the attack, consult with a plastic surgeon.
+Do this to prevent a defendant from saying you did not take all the steps you could have.
 Some California dog bite attorneys and insurance companies argue that dog bite victims could have done more to recover from the scarring, discoloration and deformity, and therefore they seek to pay less compensation.
 Contact us and get the compensation you deserve!

 Common dog bite injuries

 Sometimes dog bites can leave behind minor cuts but in a lot of cases the injuries are quite severe.
 The jaws of a dog are powerful and can cut through your skin and tear your muscles.
-Some of the most common consequences of dog bite attacks include lacerations, fractured bones, scars, infections, puncture wounds, torn ligaments, and amputations.
-The owner of the dog is liable not just for the injuries directly inflicted by the dog but also for any wounds sustained while defending yourself or running away.
+Some of the most common consequences of dog bite attacks include lacerations, scars, infections, puncture wounds and many more.
+The owner is liable not just for the injuries inflicted but also for wounds sustained while defending yourself.